-In order that the saw can bevel to a full 48° left or right, the fences can be adjusted to provide clearance.
-To adjust a fence, loosen the plastic knob (Figure 8, R), and slide the fence outward.
+In order that the saw can bevel to a full 48° left or right, one of the fences can be adjusted to provide clearance.
+To adjust the fences, loosen a plastic knob and slide the fence outward.
 Make a dry run with the saw turned off and check for clearance.
 Adjust the fence to be as close to the blade as practical to provide maximum workpiece support, without interfering with arm up and down movement.
 Tighten knob securely.
-When the bevel operations are complete, don't forget to relocate the fence
+When the bevel operations are complete, don't forget to relocate the fence.